 Emotional sensitivity needs to be developed instead of viewed as a curse to be tolerated.
+Parenting to your child’s strength to address weaknesses is helpful here.
 The person who is emotionally sensitive has the ability to pick up on cues in the environment faster than others.

 Often we find that emotionally sensitive people can walk into a room and sense that something’s wrong before others can.
 God gives an extra scoop of emotions to some.
 Pastors, counselors, and even sales people benefit from this quality but they need to manage their emotional strength or it will become a perpetual weakness.
 Look for ways to help children recognize their feelings earlier in the process.

 3. There’s a difference between emotional sensitivity and emotional reaction.